zsparal/api-documentation/source/payments/refunds.rst

   The refund is being processed.
 Cancelation is no longer possible.

 *refunded*
-  The refund has been settled to your customer.
+  The refund has been completed and your customer has received the funds.

 *failed*
   The refund has failed after processing.
 For example, the customer has closed his / her bank account.
 The funds will